blend/require-conditional-status-checks/DEVELOPMENT.md

-# Development on GitHub Action: Composite
+# Development on GitHub Action: Require Conditional Status Checks

 ## Unit Testing and Code Structure

--   The `cmd/composite/main.go` script is intended to be as short as possible so we can maximize the amount of code that can be tested:
+-   The `cmd/requireconditional/main.go` script is intended to be as short as possible so we can maximize the amount of code that can be tested:
     ```go
     package main

     import (
     	githubactions "github.com/sethvargo/go-githubactions"

-    	"github.com/blend/action-composite/pkg/composite"
+    	"github.com/blend/require-conditional-status-checks/pkg/requireconditional"
     )

     func main() {
     	action := githubactions.New()
-    	err := composite.Run(action)
+    	err := requireconditional.Run(action)
     	if err != nil {
     		action.Fatalf("%v", err)
     	}